-During May Woodlawn also has the privilege of greeting our 2018-2019 Kindergarten students.
-The school is hosting a welcome evening and stay and play days.
+During May Woodlawn also has the privilege of greeting our 2019-2020 Kindergarten students.
+The school is hosting a welcome evening on May 16 and stay and play days in early June.
 I look forward to meeting all the new children and their families and welcoming them to our great school community.

 As always, please don‛t hesitate to contact the school should you have any questions or concerns regarding programs or activities at Woodlawn School.
 The staff and I are happy to have a conversation with you.

 Each grade 4 class took turns every month doing different jobs around the school.
 These jobs included recycling, selling milk, delivering walkie talkies, helping to change the outdoor sign, and participating in various "Bucket Filling" assemblies throughout the year.

 Some grade 4 students also spent time during the lunch hour monitoring in Kindergarten classrooms and being recess coaches on the playground.
 Some grade 4 students were asked to be bus captains as well this year.

 Grade 4 students were randomly selected at the beginning of the year to be a part of our WOW group.
 These ten grade 4 students worked throughout the year at various school events.
 The WOW students also planned and ran a snack shack in which they raised $185.00.
 As a group they decided to donate the money to Steinbach and Area Animal Rescue as a way to give back to an organization that works hard to help animals in need in our community.